lam-tu-tr/SinnohPokedex/README.md

 # Sinnoh Pokedex

-### Figma, HTML, CSS, Javascript, React, Framer Motion
+### Figma, HTML, CSS, Javascript, Express, React, Framer Motion

 > This is my second project, a Pokedex Web app that includes Pokemon from the Sinnoh regions only